-The Center received donated legal services from an attorney who formerly served on the Center's Board of Directors.
-Management has estimated the fair value of these donated services to be \$4,500, for each of the years ended June 30, 2013 and 2012, based on the approximate amount of time the attorney devoted to providing the services and the attorney's customary hourly fee.
+The Center received donated legal services from an attorney.
+Management has estimated the fair value of these donated services to be \$4,500, for each of the years ended June 30, 2014 and 2013, based on the approximate amount of time the attorney devoted to providing the services and the attorney's customary hourly fee.
 This amount is included as in-kind donations and management and general expenses in the statement of activities.

 The Center utilizes approximately 1,428 square feet of office facilities owned by Brentwood United Methodist Church.
-For each of the years ended June 30, 2013 and 2012, management has estimated the fair value of the donated use of the facilities to be \$21 per square foot with a discount of 15% for limited use, for an approximate total of \$25,000 on an annual basis.
+For each of the years ended June 30, 2014 and 2013, management has estimated the fair value of the donated use of the facilities to be \$21 per square foot with a discount of 15% for limited use, for an approximate total of \$25,000 on an annual basis.
 The market rate per square foot is an average amount based on comparable rental rates for commercial properties in the immediate area as supplied by a real estate brokerage firm.
 This amount is included as in-kind donations and allocated \$5,000 to program services expenses and \$20,000 to management and general expenses in the statement of activities.

 The Center utilizes a house owned by First Presbyterian Church for use as student housing.
 The house contains approximately 2,350 square feet.
-For each of the years ended June 30, 2013 and 2012, management has estimated the fair value of the donated housing to be \$.90 per square foot on a monthly basis, or approximately \$25,000 annually.
+For each of the years ended June 30, 2014 and 2013, management has estimated the fair value of the donated housing to be \$.90 per square foot on a monthly basis, or approximately \$25,000 annually.
 The market rate per square foot is based on comparable rental rates of houses in the immediate area as supplied by an on-line home and real estate marketplace.
 This amount is included as in-kind donations and program service expenses in the statement of activities.